jesse-wei/jesse-wei.github.io/_posts/2022-08-10-guide-to-act.md

 ### Science

-* ACT<sup>®</sup> Science is like Where's Waldo, a game where you search for a single character in a cluttered picture.
+* ACT Science is like Where's Waldo, a game where you search for a single character in a cluttered picture.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">